Coronavirus Pandemic: Hrithik Roshan And Salman Khan Postpone International Tours

 In the wake of the coronavirus outbreak that has been grappling the world, two leading superstars, Hrithik Roshan and Salman Khan have cancelled their upcoming international tours.

-A Mumbai Mirror report started that Hrithik was supposed to kick off his international tour of meeting his fans in Chicago, New Jersey, Dallas, San Jose, Washington and Atlanta in the US.
+A Mumbai Mirror report stated that Hrithik was supposed to kick off his international tour of meeting his fans in Chicago, New Jersey, Dallas, San Jose, Washington and Atlanta in the US.
 The nine-day tour was to commence on April 10.

-However, owing to the health risk due to the Coronavirus pandemic, Hrithik and the organisers have postponed the events.
+However, owing to the health risk due to the coronavirus pandemic, Hrithik and the organisers have postponed the events.
 The new dates will be announced after the risk is reduced.

 The tabloid quoted a source as saying, "Hrithik and the organisers will figure out new dates once the global health scenario is stable.
 The tour stands postponed."